MatteoMus/aws_wordpress/README.md

 ### 3.2 - Fast

 The ALB let the application scales horizontally and you can choose the EC2s' size that better fit your needs.
 The DB is a mysql Amazon Aurora Serverless for better performance than a classic mysql.
+It's use Secret Manager to store the password because secure and faster then IAM.

 ### 3.3 - Fault tolerant